 Magic Missile is one of the most iconic DnD spells around, having been a part of the game since the first edition.
 A first-level spell that’s guaranteed to hit, Magic Missile is a great option in the early game, and continues to be useful (even mega-powerful, for certain builds) into the later game.

-Let’s go over just what you can accomplish with Magic Missile in your quiver.
+Let’s go over just what you can accomplish with Magic Missile in your quiver, as well as the spell’s rules.

 Magic Missile automatically and instantly deals damage to between one and three targets within 120 feet.
 The darts hit simultaneously, so you have to choose 1, 2, or 3 targets for the magic missiles before seeing how much damage the spell will do.